 - questionable financial or legal documents, or the disappearance of those documents

 Some types of abuse - including assault (sexual or physical), theft and fraud - are criminal offences that should be reported to the police, health and social care trust and the Regulation and Quality Improvement Authority (RQIA).

 Such reports may lead to prosecution following a criminal investigation.
 You may feel too afraid to report abuse, especially if your carer is the abuser, but you are entitled to the protection of the law and to dignity and respect.
 Anyone concerned about a friend, relative or carer who is being abused needs to take action to prevent further abuse and protect others.

 Reporting elder abuse to social services

 Local HSC trusts have social workers dealing specifically with abuse or risk of abuse.
 If you want to speak to someone, contact your local trust and ask for the adult protection or safeguarding co-ordinator.
-The adult protection co-ordinator will help you with advice and information, and will ensure action is taken to give people at risk of abuse appropriate protection and support.
+The adult protection co-ordinator will help you with advice and information, and will make sure action is taken to give people at risk of abuse the right protection and support.
 They can provide a co-ordinating role and investigate your concerns.

 - Belfast Health and Social Care Trust

 - South Eastern Health and Social Care Trust